-We are a leading allogeneic T-cell immunotherapy company pioneering the development of transformative therapies for patients with serious diseases including solid tumors, hematologic cancers and autoimmune diseases.
-Using our novel allogeneic EBV T-cell platform, we intend to deliver treatments to patients with high unmet need.
-Our platform aims to leverage the unique biology of EBV T cells to channel the power of the immune system and has the potential to treat a wide range of diseases.
-We are applying this one platform to create a robust pipeline with the goal of developing treatments that improve the quality and longevity of patients' lives.
-Our pipeline includes tabelecleucel (tab-cel®) in Phase 3 development for patients with EBV-driven post-transplant lymphoproliferative disease ("PTLD") and in earlier stages of development for other EBV-associated diseases, ATA188 for the potential treatment of multiple sclerosis and next-generation CAR T therapies for the potential treatment of solid tumors and hematologic cancers.
+We are a leading allogeneic T-cell immunotherapy company pioneering the development of transformative off-the-shelf therapies for patients with serious diseases including solid tumors, hematologic cancers and autoimmune diseases.
+Our platform, which does not require T-cell receptor ("TCR") or human leukocyte antigen ("HLA") gene editing, aims to harness the unique biology of Epstein-Barr virus ("EBV") T cells to channel the power of the immune system to create a robust pipeline including tabelecleucel (tab-cel®), currently in Phase 3 development and under review to support registration in Europe, for EBV-driven post-transplant lymphoproliferative disease ("EBV+ PTLD") and other EBV-driven diseases; ATA188, a T-cell immunotherapy targeting EBV antigens as a potential treatment of multiple sclerosis; and multiple next-generation chimeric antigen receptor T-cell ("CAR T") immunotherapies for both solid tumors and hematologic malignancies.
+Improving patients' lives is our mission and we intend to rapidly deliver innovative treatments to those with high unmet medical need.